concussion symptoms

 These symptoms can make simple tasks difficult.
 Walking upstairs, getting out of bed, or even standing still may feel challenging.
 Dizziness often worsens with quick head movements, like turning or looking over your shoulder.

 Feeling “off” for days isn’t something to ignore.
-If you’re frequently dizzy or having trouble walking straight, seek medical attention—these symptoms can affect your safety.
+If you’re frequently dizzy or having trouble walking straight, seek medical attention.
+These symptoms can affect your safety.

-5) Nausea or Vomiting — A Concussion Symptom That Needs Attention
+5) Nausea or Vomiting: A Concussion Symptom That Needs Attention

 Your stomach might feel upset after a head injury because a concussion affects the parts of your brain involved in digestion.
 Nausea can start right away or appear hours later, and you might feel sick without actually vomiting.
-Vomiting is more serious—one episode should be monitored, but repeated vomiting requires immediate medical attention.
+Vomiting is more serious.
+One episode should be monitored, but repeated vomiting requires immediate medical attention.

 Symptoms often worsen with quick head movements or when you try to eat or drink.
 Nausea can last for several days, and persistent upset is a sign your brain is still healing.
 If you can’t keep food or water down, seek medical care right away since dehydration can slow recovery.